 Contact our appeal lawyers at 1-888-233-8895.

-Federal Civil Appeals and Business Appeals: Sometime a federal trial or hearing yields an unfavorable result.
+Federal Civil Appeals and Business Appeals: Sometimes a federal trial or hearing yields an unfavorable result.
 Our federal appeal lawyers can seek to have the outcome remanded or reversed.
 We endeavor to obtain a new trial or hearing for a civil case.
 We are experienced at the comprehensive appellate process and how to obtain positive results for our clients on appeal.
 Our appellate practice encompasses:

-Our past experience and persuasive argument on appeals means positive results for our civil clients and businesses seeking representation on a federal appeal.
+Our past experience and persuasive argument on appeals mean positive results for our civil clients and businesses seeking representation on a federal appeal.
 Years of active involvement in the legal field have made our attorneys very fast and efficient in service delivery while at the same time not compromising the quality of services.
 This explains the high percentage of cases that we win.
 Our appellate attorneys are very thorough in legal research so as to get even the tiniest facts about a given case and hence maximize the probability of winning the appeal process.
 We are also very aggressive in oral arguments so as to ensure that our clients obtain a positive outcome from the appeals process.
 Return to our main federal appeals lawyers section.
 All federal appeals from North Carolina Federal District Courts Proceed to the Fourth Circuit Court of Appeals for the United States.

-Cases that we have handled over the past few years involved divorce, parental sharing, child custody, alimony, business torts, trademark disputes, shareholder disagreements, deportation, medical marijuana, medical negligence, insurance fraud, Medicare fraud, tax evasion and environmental law appeals.
-Our appeals lawyers are also familiar with the process of filing for motions to vacate conviction, motion to reduce sentence, motion for post-conviction relief and motion for habeas corpus.
+Cases that we have handled over the past few years involved divorce, parental sharing, child custody, alimony, business torts, trademark disputes, shareholder disagreements, deportation, medical marijuana, medical negligence, insurance fraud, Medicare fraud, tax evasion, and environmental law appeals.
+Our appeals lawyers are also familiar with the process of filing for motions to vacate the conviction, motion to reduce a sentence, motion for post-conviction relief and motion for habeas corpus.
 We also handle Petitions for Writ of Certiorari.

 Habeas corpus involves defendants who have utilized all their rights to appeal.
-An effective appeals legal team may lead to acquittal of the defendant or reduced sentencing.
+An effective appeals legal team may lead to the acquittal of the defendant or reduced sentencing.
 The defendant may also be granted a new trial after it has been proven that he/she was unfairly tried.
 We occasionally team with our clients’ trial lawyers so as to maximize the probability of winning the appeal.